openhab/website/blog/2023-12-22-openhab-4-1-release.md

 In HABPanel, it is possible to switch the dashboard by commanding an Item - what if you could do the same (and much more) in Main UI? openHAB 4.1 finally adds that feature!

-The UI Command Item basically is a `String` Item where these supported commands are sent to:
+The UI Command Item basically is a `String` Item to which these supported commands are sent:

 - `navigate`: Navigate to a given page path, e.g. `navigate:/locations` to navigate to the locations tab.
 - `popup`, `popover` & `sheet`: Open a widget, an `oh-` component or a page in the given modal, e.g. `popup:oh-clock-card`.
 - `notification`: Display a notification inside the UI, e.g. `notification:Merry Christmas and happy holidays!:openHAB 4.1`
 - `close`: Close all popups, popovers and sheets.
-- `back` & `reload`
+- `back` & `reload`: Navigate back or reload the current page.

 The UI Command Item has to be configured for each client inside Main UI's settings: "Help & About" > "Listen for UI commands to".
 Unfortunately, we don`t have documentation for that at the moment, but for those wanting to play around with that new feature, you can have a look at the [pull request](https://github.com/openhab/openhab-webui/pull/2055) for some additional examples.